 - 947 million people in 54 countries worldwide remain threatened by lymphatic filariasis and require preventive chemotherapy to stop the spread of this parasitic infection.

-- Over 120 million people are currently infected, with about 40 million disfigured and incapacitated by the disease.
+- In 2000 over 120 million people were infected, with about 40 million disfigured and incapacitated by the disease.

 Cause and transmission

-Lymphatic filariasis is caused by infection with nematodes (roundworms) of the family Filariodidea.
-There are three types of these thread-like filarial worms:
+Lymphatic filariasis is caused by infection with parasites classified as nematodes (roundworms) of the family Filariodidea.
+There are 3 types of these thread-like filarial worms: